golemfactory/golem-architecture/arch-snapshot/arch.md

 which would consume more system resources compared to TCP.
 This makes it possible to handle a large number of Nodes concurrently, ensuring decent scalability.

-###### Connecting to relay server
+###### Connecting to Relay server

 The Hybrid Net protocol introduces the concept of a Session, which operates on top of the UDP protocol.
-All requests to the Relay server and network traffic routing occur within the context of a Session.
-To establish a Session with the Relay server, a Node must undergo a handshake process that serves several purposes:
+All requests to the Relay server and network traffic routing occur within the context of a Session, with only one Session allowed at a time.
+To establish a Session with the Relay server, a Node must undergo a handshake process that serves several
+purposes:
 1. Verifies that the Node presenting its NodeId possesses the private key corresponding to that NodeId.
 2. Collects and verifies any secondary identities associated with the Node.
 3. Gathers additional Node information, such as supported symmetric encryption algorithms.